robin-rpr/ris-kafka/README.md

      --scale rrc26=3
 ```

-This will start 3 collector instances with automatic leader election and failover capabilities:
+This will start all collector instances with automatic leader election and failover capabilities:
 - Only one instance actively collects data at a time
 - Automatic failover if the leader becomes unavailable
 - No message loss during failover